ChengLiangcl/pet-automation-framwork/README.md

 ## Running Test Cases Separately

 To ensure accurate results, it is recommended to run the test cases separately.
 Below are the commands for running each test case individually.
+I would suggest running the test cases separately.
+It's strange that when running all the test cases together with the pytest command, some cases pass, but others fail.
+Please follow the instructions below to run each test case separately.

 ### For Windows(\) and Macs(/)
 ```bash